rluvaton/expect-http-client-matchers/README.md

 same as [`.toHave2xxStatus`](#tohave2xxstatus)

-Use `.toBeSuccessful` when checking if Axios response status code is between 200 and 299 (included)
+Use `.toBeSuccessful` when checking if response status code is between 200 and 299 (included)

 ```js
 test('passes when response have status code 200', async () => {